JohnStrunk/tilt-wizard/README.md

 Download the latest version from the [Releases page](https://github.com/JohnStrunk/tilt-wizard/releases).

-Run `tilt-wizard` with no arguments to scan for available DirectInput devices:
+Run `tilt-wizard -l` with no arguments to list available DirectInput devices:

 ```
-C:\tilt-wizard>tilt-wizard.exe
+C:\tilt-wizard>tilt-wizard.exe -l
 ```

 This should discover any devices attached to your computer.
-To have tilt-wizard automatically tune the device, pass in the GUID of the desired device:
+To have tilt-wizard automatically tune the device, pass in the GUID of the desired device via the `-d` option:

 ```
-C:\tilt-wizard>tilt-wizard.exe {34BE2320-42C7-11E6-8001-444553540000}
+C:\tilt-wizard>tilt-wizard.exe -d {34BE2320-42C7-11E6-8001-444553540000}
 ```

 The application will then run, sampling the X & Y axes and updating the center